Facebook Cambridge Analytica: The Role and Silence of Science

 Facebook-Cambridge Analytica: In the early years of 2000, Alex Pentland was in charge of the laptop team at the MIT Media Lab.
 MIT's Media Labs was where the first ideas for Augmented Reality and Fitbit fitness trackers began.

-At that time, of course, the they were huge, since bags were needed to transport them and cameras on the researchers' heads.
+At that time, of course, the devices were enormous, since they needed bags to carry them and cameras on the head of the researchers.

 "We were able to see all the people on earth," says the researcher - where they went, and what they bought.